 5) Does the proposal lie within a 100-year floodplain?
-If so, note location on the site plan. [help] No. 6) Does the proposal involve any discharges of waste materials to surface waters?
+If so, note location on the site plan. [help] No.

+6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge. [help] Very minor amounts of sediments and fuel/lubricants from heavy machinery could discharge into the dewatered canal.
 These sediments and wastes could be transported by irrigation water once irrigation season commences in spring.
-Best Management Practices will be used to contain all waste materials.
-Although possible, this is very unlikely due to the design of the road and construction methodology. - b.
-Ground Water: - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+Best Management Practices will be used to contain all waste materials. b.
+Ground Water:

+1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. [help] No. 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+Give general description, purpose, and approximate quantities if known. [help] No. 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. [help] None.

 - c.
 Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. [help] Any potential water runoff (including stormwater) at the site will flow away from the canal where it will be captured in a drainage ditch and will either be retained on site or will flow into the drainage area at the inverted siphon.
-None of this water will enter other waters.
+If so, describe. [help] Any water runoff (including storm water) at the site will likely flow across the site into the borrow ditch along the Game Farm Road.
+Best management practices will be used to contain runoff on site.
 2) Could waste materials enter ground or surface waters?
-If so, generally describe. [help] Minor waste materials could possibly enter ground waters as water infiltrates into the subsurface after spilled on the maintenance road.
-However, these waste materials will not enter the canal as the canal is lined with an impervious liner and the maintenance road is designed to slope away from the canal.
-Any potential spill will flow away from the canal where it will be captured in a drainage ditch and will either be retained on site or will flow into the drainage area at the inverted siphon.
+If so, generally describe. [help] Minor waste materials could possibly enter ground waters as water infiltrates into the subsurface after spilled on the project site.
 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
-The proposed project is to expand an existing maintenance road.
-The maintenance road will be sloped down towards the uphill side of the canal right-of-way, draining away from the canal. d.
-Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: As needed, best management practices will be used to reduce sedimentation and waste spills into the canal during project construction.
-Runoff, including from stormwater, is expected to be minimal with negligible impact post construction.
-4. Plants [help] - a.
-Check the types of vegetation found on the site: [help] - deciduous tree: alder, maple, aspen, other - evergreen tree: fir, cedar, pine, other Xshrubs Xgrass pasture crop or grain Orchards, vineyards or other permanent crops.

-- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - other types of vegetation - b.
-What kind and amount of vegetation will be removed or altered? [help] Some grasses, shrubs and herbaceous weeds located in the canal right-of-way with be removed. c.
+No, the site will be restored to the existing condition.

+d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: Appropriate best management practices will be employed to reduce and control surface runoff at the project site, as warranted.
+4. Plants [help] a.
+Check the types of vegetation found on the site: [help] ---- ----------- ---------- ------------ ---------- ----------- -------- X_deciduous tree: alder, maple, aspen, other evergreen tree: fir, cedar, pine, other X_shrubs X_grass pasture crop or grain X_Orchards, vineyards or other permanent crops. wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other water plants: water lily, eelgrass, milfoil, other other types of vegetation b.
+What kind and amount of vegetation will be removed or altered? [help] Some grasses and shrubs located along the project alignment will be removed.
+The pipe will be installed within an orchard, but it will be installed between existing tree rows and will not require removal of any trees. c.
 List threatened and endangered species known to be on or near the site. [help] None Known.

 d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] The uphill slope will be hydroseeded with a native plant mix upon project completion. e.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] None.

+e.
 List all noxious weeds and invasive species known to be on or near the site.
 None Known.